giob1994/E700_Extra/README.md

 ### Foreword

-Two topics that are **not** covered in E700 are *measure theory* and *integration*.
-By and large these are essentials to understand most equations found in probability theory, statistics, macro and micro theory, and many more subfields.
+Two topics that are **not** covered in E700 are ***measure theory*** and ***integration***.
+By and large these are essential to understand most equations found in probability theory, statistics, macro and micro theory, and many more subfields.
 If you have a minimum of comfort with things like

 <a href="https://www.codecogs.com/eqnedit.php?latex=\dpi{100}&space;\LARGE&space;\int_{0}^{&plus;\infty}&space;\frac{1}{\sqrt{2&space;\pi}}&space;\,&space;e^{-x^2}&space;dx" target="_blank"><img src="https://latex.codecogs.com/png.latex?\dpi{80}&space;\LARGE&space;\int_{0}^{&plus;\infty}&space;\frac{1}{\sqrt{2&space;\pi}}&space;\,&space;e^{-x^2}&space;dx" title="\LARGE \int_{0}^{+\infty} \frac{1}{\sqrt{2 \pi}} \, e^{-x^2} dx" /></a>

 then you should be fine.

-However, good resources are:
+However, good resources on these topics are:

+- [Understanding Analysis](http://cms.dm.uba.ar/academico/materias/verano2012/taller_de_calculo_avanzado/Libros/Abbott%20-%20Understanding%20Analysis.pdf) by Stephen Abbott - Chapters 6, 7, *for a simple introduction to the Riemann integral*.

+- [Principles of Mathematical Analysis](https://notendur.hi.is/vae11/%C3%9Eekking/principles_of_mathematical_analysis_walter_rudin.pdf) by Walter Rudin - Chapters 6, 11.

 - [An introduction to measure theory](https://terrytao.files.wordpress.com/2011/01/measure-book1.pdf) by Terence Tao, *one of the great contemporary mathematicians.*
 - [A Crash Course on the Lebesgue Integral and Measure Theory](https://www.gold-saucer.org/math/lebesgue/lebesgue.pdf)